machichima/obstore/docs/cookbook.md

 ## Copy objects from one store to another

-Perhaps you have data in AWS S3 that you need to copy to Google Cloud Storage.
-It's easy to **stream** a `get` from one store directly to the `put` of another.
+Perhaps you have data in one store, say AWS S3, that you need to copy to another, say Google Cloud Storage.

-!!! note
+### In memory

-    Using the async API is required for this.
+Download the file, collect its bytes in memory, then upload it.
+Note that this will materialize the entire file in memory.

 ```py
 import obstore as obs